Sunday, May 19, 2013

 Chapter 18: Primary Education

-In the fifties, there was no kinder garden.
-Primary education began with Primary One when a kid reached the age of six.
-I had always longed to enter school even before reaching six.
-Even at the age of 5, I loved to carry school bag filled with old papers and sheets of torn calendars.
-My classroom was a spot under a jackfruit tree planted about 50m away from my house.
-After browsing the papers and the numbers printed on the torn calendars, I would packed up and returned home.
+In the 1950s, there was no kindergartens.
+Formal education began with Primary One when a child turned six.
+Even before I reached that age, I eagerly longed to go to school.
+At just five years old, I would proudly carried a makeshift school bag filled with old papers and pages torn from calendars.
+My "classroom" was a quiet spot beneath a jackfruit tree, about 50m from our house.
+There, I would sit, flipping through the papers and examining the printed numbers on the calendar sheets.
+After my little ritual of pretend learning, I would pack up my things and head back home.

 A typical jackfruit tree

-The high point of my primary school education was in 1963 when North Borneo joined with Sarawak, Singapore and Malaya to form Malaysia.
-One of the major events to commemorate this occasion was a lantern procession by students in Jesselton town (now renamed Kota Kinabalu).
-Students in our school made all kinds of lanterns.
-The most common one was the 5-corner stars.
-The school also had a special project to make a huge lantern in the form of a crocodile about 40 ft long.
-It took about 25 students to carry it.
-The most demanding part was handled by a few strong boys who took turn to push the jaw of the crocodile up and down throughout the procession.
+The high point of my primary school years came in 1963, when North Borneo joined with Sarawak, Singapore and Malaya to form Malaysia.
+To mark the historic occasion, a grand lantern procession was held in Jesselton town (now Kota Kinabalu).
+Students from our school made a wide variety of lanterns, the most common being the five-pointed stars.
+The highlight, however, was a massive school project; a 40-foot-long lantern in the shape of a crocodile.
+It took about 25 students to carry it through the streets.
+A few of the stronger boys were assigned the most demanding task - operating the jaw of the crocodile, moving it up and down throughout the entire procession.

 Friday, May 03, 2013